gael-vanderlee/whai/README.md

 Roles allow you to customize `whai`'s behavior and responses.
 More importantly, they let you save information you don't have to repeat yourself in every conversation.

-lets create a role that tells `whai` to respond only in emoji:
+Lets create a role that tells `whai` to respond only in emoji:

 ```zsh
 $ whai role create emoji # "Answer using only emojis"